 Hotel: Harbor 360 – Harbor view rooms.
 In the city of Seward, with great views of the Boat Harbor and Resurrection Bay.
 Harbor View rooms with either 2 queen beds or one king.
 Includes continental breakfast room.

 MEALS: B, L | DRIVE TIME: 2.5 hours

 Hotel Breakfast room provided.

 10:30 am check in for the 6 hour Kenai Fjords National Park tour with deli lunch.
 This 6 hour Kenai Fjords National Park Cruise explores the world of whales, wildlife, and glaciers found in Kenai Fjords National Park.
 Experienced Captains will fully narrate your journey and will point out the spectacular sights while providing information on the area’s wildlife, history, and geology.
 You will spend time in front of a towering tidewater glacier and watch for calving, where giant chunks of glacial ice break off and crash into the water.
 Cruise about the islands and coves of the Alaska Maritime National Wildlife Refuge, home to thousands of nesting seabirds including puffins, common murres, and black-legged kittiwakes.
-A deli style lunch with the option of a turkey sandwich, roast beef sandwich, salmon spread sandwich or a vegetarian option is included.
+A deli style lunch is included.
 Snack bar onboard for added purchases.

 Spend your second night at the Harbor 360 – Harbor view rooms.